 If the subscription is configured to automatically renew for another term, then you have the option to configure a Renewal Subscription Term.
 This is the commitment following the initial subscription term.
 The renewal term defaults to the plan's term length but can be overridden for the specific subscription.See Subscriptions Terms for more info

 Select which add-ons should be included in the subscription.
-Add-ons in the subscription can have a custom price and quantity.
+Add-ons in the subscription can have a pricing model, price, and quantity.

 You can choose to have the subscription start immediately or on a future date.
 If selected, the subscription will be created now, but will not issue an invoice until the future start date.
 It is not currently possible to set a past date.

 If the subscription has a future date and a trial, the trial will start on the future date you select.

 Some businesses want their customers' subscriptions to always renew on a specific day, like the 1st of the month.
 If the subscription is forced to renew on a specific day, the initial invoice needs to prorate to that day, since the subscription will bill for a full new billing period.
 If you would like the subscription to renew on a specific day and have the initial invoice prorate to that day, use the "first bill date" option when creating the subscription (API only).

 If you are on Recurly's Professional plan or higher, you have the Manual Invoicing feature and will see a collection method option.
 Automatic collection will try to collect on the new invoice immediately by creating a transaction with the account's billing information.
 Manual collection will create the invoice, but will not create a transaction, allowing the customer to pay later.

 If the subscription's collection method is set to manual, you can set a PO Number for the subscription.
 This PO Number will show on all invoices for the subscription.